kermitt2/entity-fishing/Readme.md

 # entity-fishing

-*entity-fishing* performs the following tasks:
+*entity-fishing* performs the following tasks for currently different 11 languages:

 * entity recognition and disambiguation against Wikidata in a raw text or partially-annotated text segment,
 ![entity-fishing](doc/images/screen11.png)